VARIOUS TYPE OF POLICY CONDITION AND THEIR IMPLICATION

 The procedure for settlement of maturity and death claims is detailed below :

 1) In case of Endowment type of Policies, amount is payable at the end of the policy period.
 The Branch Office which services the policy sends out a letter informing the date on which the policy monies are payable to the policyholder at least two months before the due date of payment.
-The policyholder is requested to return the Discharge Form duly completed along with the Policy Document.
-On receipt of these two documents post dated cheque is sent by post so as to reach the policyholder before the due date.
+The policyholder is requested to return the Discharge Form duly completed along with the Policy Document, NEFT Mandate Form (Bank A/c Particulars with supporting proof), KYC requirements etc. .
+On receipt of these documents payment is processed in advance so that maturity amount gets credited to the policyholder’s bank A/C on the due date.

 2) Some Plans like Money Back Policies provide for periodical payments to the policyholders provided premium due under the policies are paid up to the anniversary due for Survival Benefit.
-In these cases where amount payable is less than up to Rs.60,000/-, cheques are released without calling for the Discharge Receipt or Policy Document.
+In these cases where amount payable is up to Rs.500,000/-,payments are released without calling for the Discharge Receipt or Policy Document.
+Survival Benefit under Jeevan Anand policies up to Sum assured Rs.
+200000/- is also released without calling for policy bond or discharge form.
 However, in case of higher amounts these two requirements are insisted upon.

 The death claim amount is payable in case of policies where premiums are paid up-to-date or where the death occurs within the days of grace.
 On receipt of intimation of death of the Life Assured the Branch Office calls for the following requirements: